-"A 'wall-flower,' an appendage to a Leap Year dance that occupies the same position as a chandelier, or anything else that is noticed but not disturbed.
-Never you mind," says he, "you'll find out what a 'wall flower' is by the time you've sat here as long as I have all him." cramped up!"
+"A 'wall-flower,' an appendage to a Leap Year dance that occupies the same else that is noticed but not disturbed. out what a 'wall flower' is by the time you've sat here as long as I have all cramped up!"

 I took a scrutinizing glance around the room, and noticed there were many males of my acquaintance looking very unnatural.
 Some were sitting with their elbows on their knees, the palm of their hands supporting their drooping chins; others sat very erect with their arms hanging exactly perpendicular with a slight depression in their stomachs, while another class seemed to typify a knot on a log, setting all humped up, with their backbones drawn into the shape of a limerick fish hookall these, I was told, were "wallflowers."
 "Miserable men," thought I.